 Elsewhere, Business Week has reported that a Federal judge in Tennessee has ordered three companies to pay over $86.2 million in a separate Medicare fraud case started up by a whistleblower.

 What should you do if you’ve been accused of medical, dental or chiropractic fraud in Southern California?
 A Los Angeles criminal defense attorney can help you organize and follow through on a strong strategy.
 But time is of the essence.
 The longer you wait to retain experienced counsel, the more difficult may be to assemble evidence, construct arguments and anticipate prosecutorial tactics.
-Attorney Michael Kraut of Los Angeles’ Kraut Law Group spent the bulk of his career as a city prosecutor (Senior Deputy District Attorney), and he leverages his former prosecutorial experience to tremendous effect for his clients.
+Attorney Michael Kraut of Los Angeles’ Kraut Criminal & DUI Lawyers spent the bulk of his career as a city prosecutor (Senior Deputy District Attorney), and he leverages his former prosecutorial experience to tremendous effect for his clients.
 Attorney Kraut can provide a free, comprehensive and confidential consultation about your white collar crime charges.